cant89/bitfinex-dashboard/README.md

 # Bitfinex Dashboard

-Thanks to the Bitfinex public WebSocket API, I've created a real-time dashboard.
+Thanks to the Bitfinex public WebSocket API, I've created a real-time dashboard that shows Ticker, Trade and Orders Book.
+The application is also able to recover after the connection has been lost.

 The tech stack is: